Patricia-RSL/carteiraInvestimentos/backend/README.en.md

    - **Status**: Implemented ✅

 3. **Return of an individual stock**:
-   - Allows filtering to display the accumulated return in R$ and % of a stock on a specific day, regardless of whether a transaction occurred that day.
+   - Allows filtering to display the accumulated return in R$ and % of a stock on a specific day, regardless of whether a transaction occurred that period.
    - **Status**: Implemented ✅

 4. **Return Graphs**: